Legal Representation for Those Seeking Workers’ Compensation Benefits in Queens

 Once you return to work, you will no longer receive benefits.
 If your injury or illness leaves you permanently disabled, you will only receive benefits up to the payment total.

-What Can You Do If Your Claim Is Denied?
+What Can You Do If Your Queens Workers’ Comp Claim Is Denied?

 If your employer’s workers’ compensation insurer denies your claim, you may file an appeal.
 Upon receiving a request for appeal, the WCB will schedule a pre-hearing to decide whether you have sufficient evidence to move forward with your claim.

-The appeals process can be very complicated, so hiring an experienced workers’ compensation lawyer in Queens can benefit your chances of making an effective appeal.
+The appeals process can be very complicated, so hiring an experienced workers’ compensation attorney in Queens can benefit your chances of making an effective appeal.
 Workers’ compensation claims can involve complex facts, including the nature of your injuries, the amount of time you cannot work, and what is needed for recovery.
-Your attorney can help you navigate the complexities of workers’ compensation claims, such as gathering evidence and witness testimony to demonstrate the true extent of your losses.
+We can help you navigate the complexities of workers’ compensation claims, such as gathering evidence and witness testimony to demonstrate the true extent of your losses.

-Hire a Queens Workers’ Comp Lawyer You Can Trust
+Hire a Queens Workers’ Comp Lawyer That You Can Trust

-If you have sustained a workplace injury or need assistance with a denied workers’ compensation claim, the team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help.
-We are dedicated to helping the workers of Queens obtain the just compensation they deserve.
+If you have sustained a workplace injury or need assistance with a denied workers’ compensation claim, Wingate, Russotti, Shapiro, Moses & Halperin, LLP, can help.
+We are dedicated to helping Queens workers obtain the compensation they deserve.